elpuas/version-original/acf-blocks/menu-block/README.md

 ## Styling

 The block includes responsive styling that works on all device sizes.
 The menu items are displayed in two columns on larger screens and stack on mobile devices.

+## Technical Details

+- Uses JavaScript for dynamic animation calculations
+- Implements Intersection Observer API for scroll-based animations
+- Dynamically injects animation keyframes via JavaScript
+- Handles any number of menu items with proper staggered delays